SchuhBaum/SBCameraScroll/ReadMe.md

 Q: My game actually crashed.
 What happened?
 A: Your game might have run out of memory.
 So far I haven't found a solution to this.
 As a workaround, I recommend that you restart your game from time to time (see `Known issues`).

-### Bug reports
-Please post bugs on the Rain World Discord server (https://discord.gg/rainworld) in the channel #modding-support.

 ### Known issues
 - Camera does not follow the overseer or other creatures in the Safari mode.
 - There are blue outlines in certain rooms (shader issues?).